npm package discovery and stats viewer.

 Readme

-Sync your local icons with Figma
+Sync Your Local Icons with Figma

-CLI mode is available as well.
+CLI mode is also available.

 Installation